 Practitioners should attempt to obtain adequate documentation on the principles and implementation of the components in the application used in the laboratory.
 In some cases, such as open source software, the implementation may be well documented and the source code is available.
 In other cases, sufficient documentation may be provided by the manufacturer.
 It may not be necessary for documentation to contain explicit implementation or mathematical details, but it should provide enough information for the practitioner to understand the principles and use.
-If such documentation is not provided by a manufacturer, then the component should be used with caution.
+If such documentation.
 If sufficient understanding of the principles underlying the component cannot be obtained, then the component should not be used.
 It may be necessary for the practitioner to obtain formal training in the theory or application of the algorithms implemented within components above and beyond manufacturer documentation and vendor-based user-focused courses.